ljubomirj/hermes-advisor-plugin/README.md

 Model/provider settings persist in `state.json` in the plugin directory.

+**Real-world setup (author's daily driver):** the primary agent runs **DeepSeek-V4-Flash** with `thinking=high` and the advisor runs **MiMo-V2.5** — two mid-sized (~300B params) fast models, both routed through the same OpenCode Go subscription.
+Set with `/advisor model mimo-v2.5` after configuring `custom:opencode-go` as a provider in Hermes.
+This pairing gives responsive primary work with a capable second opinion on every turn.

 ### Project guidance (WATCHDOG.md)

 If a `WATCHDOG.md` file exists in the working directory, its contents are